UniTime/unitime-doc/edit-default-manager-setting.md

 ## Screen Description

-The Edit Default Manager Setting screen provides interface for editing an existing manager setting and setting its default value.
+The Add and Edit Default Manager Setting screens provide interfaces for editing an existing manager setting and setting its default value or adding a new manager setting.

 ![Edit Default Manager Setting](images/edit-default-manager-setting-1.png){:class='screenshot'}